Word Family - Folk

 • Spanish repleto replete, full

-• Latin suppleō I make up for, I replace, I fill up, I supply, I supplement
+• Latin supplēre to make up for, to replace, to fill up, to supply, to supplement

 • French suppléer to supply, to replace